-8. Can programs be developed across multiple jurisdictions?
+9. Can programs be developed across multiple jurisdictions?

-Proposals that serve multiple jurisdictions will be favorably reviewed.
+Proposals that serve multiple jurisdictions will be favorably reviewed, but precision on target population and goals and impact of project will be necessary.
 Applications should present a clear accountability plan that delineates the responsibilities of project partners and how grant funds will be utilized.
 To the extent that there is one lead applicant with multiple sub-partners, the proposal should provide a management plan that describes how the lead grantee will manage sub-grantees/contractors and which outcomes (specifically) will be impacted by the activities of these sub-contractors/partners.